 As stated in a letter to the university on Oct.
 14, 2015, we are also extremely disappointed by the university’s continued threats to take over the SU’s revenue generated in MacHall which the SU invests in programs and services to support students.
 The university does not have any right to the revenues generated by the SU, or decisions over SU space.
 These threats are disrespectful to students.
 In Dr. Marshall’s Oct.
 8 letter, she refuses to engage in negotiations about students’ ownership in MacHall.

 After receiving a final public letter on Oct.
 19, 2015 from board chair Bonnie DuPont which reiterated that the university is unwilling to negotiate over the legal ownership of MacHall, the SU served their statement of claim to the university on Oct.
 21, 2015.
-This will now compel the university to provide their evidence to support their claim that they are the sole owners of MacHall.
 The university filed their statement of defence on Nov.
 10, and on Nov.
 18 the SU filed their formal reply to that statement of defence.

-To preserve students’ rights in MacHall, the SU has filed an injunction to prevent the university from assuming the management, operations, and revenues from MacHall on Dec.
+To preserve students’ rights in MacHall, the SU filed an injunction to prevent the university from assuming the management, operations, and revenues from MacHall on Dec.
 9 (the termination date of the operating agreement chosen by the university administration).
-The injunction will be heard before the Court of Queen’s Bench of Alberta on Friday Dec.
+The injunction was to be heard before the Court of Queen’s Bench of Alberta on Friday Dec.
 4, 2015.

 To read more about how the ownership dispute could impact students, click here.

 To read more about the ownership dispute in the news, click here.

 For more detailed information, please see the following summary documents:

 To view the SU’s Statement of Claim, please see the following document: